thelibertinesociety/thelibertinesociety.github.io/index.md

 ---
-title: The Libertine Society
+title: The Libertine Society    # page title
 layout: default                 # options are `default`, `post`, `opinion`
-permalink: /
+permalink: /                    # optional.
+If commented out, will use the file path as the url.
-published: true
+published: true                 # Is page visible to people?
 allow_others_to_edit: false     # display the "think you can say it better?" link at the bottom of the file.
 allow_comments: false           # displays the `Disqus` comment thingy.
 ---